Shooting poses Virginia governor's first test since scandal

 "Actions speak a lot louder than words.
 And I will have the leadership that's needed," Northam said in an interview with NPR after the shooting, while discussing potential plans to push for increased gun regulations.

-Twelve people were killed and several others injured when DeWayne Craddock, an engineer with the city's utilities department, opened fire inside a municipal building Friday afternoon, according to police.
+Police said 12 people were killed and several others injured when DeWayne Craddock, an engineer with the city's utilities department, opened fire inside a municipal building Friday afternoon.

 Northam quickly left Richmond after the shooting and drove to Virginia Beach, speaking to local, state and other officials on the way down to coordinate responses and share information.
 After a news conference Friday evening, Northam took a call from Trump to discuss the shooting, with the president offering the federal government's full support.